 Contract seven senior developers (Appendix 2)

-Attain profitability by the end of third year of operations

 2.0 Value Proposition

 2.1 Industry Analysis

 The healthcare industry is poised for an internal revolution.
 Currently, it is inefficient and often working on antiquated and expensive data systems and “the bulk of medical records are locked up in paper files”.
 The healthcare industry currently works in silos.
 They rarely share information and use disparate systems to store data.